 For example, consider beer dealcoholization.
 The first step is decarbonization.
 Next, the SIGMATEC process removes the alcohol from the product in its rectification column, the design of which is exclusive

-to API Heat Transfer, resulting in better flavor and a reduction in alcohol content to below 0.05%.
-Nearly all competitive processes for beer dealcoholization end here, but the SIGMATEC process includes further treatment to achieve 0.0% alcohol.
+to API Heat Transfer, resulting in better flavor and a reduction in alcohol content to below 0.04% alcohol by volume.

 While the product is in the rectification column, alcohol-rich vapors are condensed and cooled at a low temperature in the top of the column.
-These alcohol-rich vapors can be concentrated up to 85% and stored in a tank in the form of industrial alcohol.
+These alcohol-rich vapors can be concentrated up to 75% alcohol by volume and stored in a tank in the form of industrial alcohol.
 The result is a saleable product that can be marketed immediately.

-SIGMATEC plants have capacities ranging from 2 to 200 barrels per hour.
+SIGMATEC plants have capacities ranging from 2 to 100 hl/h.
 The technology is environmentally friendly with regard to both water and energy resources.
 It is also adaptable for various products and formulations.

 The technology advances made by API’s SIGMATEC modular dealcoholizing plants are becoming increasingly attractive to smaller breweries as well as craft breweries.
 Today, the SIGMATEC dealcoholization system is used in more than 100 plants around the world.

 From the beginning, API Heat Transfer with its Schmidt brand has successfully established itself as the market leader in innovative and energy efficient equipment, and its engineers continue to develop and optimize the SIGMATEC process.
 For instance, new dual-stage cooling replaces 80% of glycol with cooling water, thereby reducing operating expenses.
 For a plant with 100 hl/h, the savings amounts to about 1,000 kW/h.